arch-unit-ts/arch-unit-ts/README.md

         .onlyHaveDependentClassesThat()
         .resideInAPackage('..secondary..')
         .because(
-          "To interact between two contexts, secondary from context 'A' should call a primary Java adapter (naming convention starting with 'Java') from context 'B'"
+          "To interact between two contexts, secondary from context 'A' should call a primary TypeScript adapter (naming convention starting with 'TypeScript') from context 'B'"
         )
         .check(srcProject.allClasses());
     });